Death to the Daleks: Plot

 The Daleks come to the same conclusion and create two timed explosives to destroy the beacon.
 One Dalek supervises two humans placing the explosives, but one of the humans, Galloway, secretly keeps one bomb.
 Two other Daleks enter the city to investigate the superstructure, but the Doctor and Bellal enter the city just before them.
 The two parties then proceed through the city, passing a series of progressive intelligence tests.
 The Doctor reasons that the city has arranged the tests so that only lifeforms with knowledge comparable to that of the city's creators would reach the brain, allowing the city to add the knowledge of the survivors to its databanks.
 On reaching the central chamber, the Doctor begins to sabotage the city's computer brain; the machine responds by creating two Exxilon-like "antibodies" to "neutralise" the Doctor and Bellal.
 The pair are saved when the Daleks enter and fight the antibodies, and the Doctor and Bellal escape as the city's sabotaged controls begin to malfunction.
 The two Daleks inside are destroyed.

 When the bomb on the beacon explodes, all power is restored.
 The Daleks order the humans to load the Parrinium onto their ship.
 On leaving Exxilon, the Daleks intend to fire a plague missile onto the planet, destroying all life and making future landings impossible, so that they will have the only source of Parrinium.
 Their true intention for hoarding Parrinium is to blackmail the galactic powers to accept their demands; refusal would mean the deaths of millions.
 As their ship takes off, Sarah Jane reveals that the Daleks have only bags of sand while the real Parrinium is on the Earth ship, which is now ready to take off.
 Galloway has smuggled himself and his bomb aboard the Dalek ship; he detonates the bomb, destroying the Dalek ship before it fires the plague missile.
-Back on Exxilon, the City disintegrates and collapses, the Doctor sadly commenting that the Universe is now down to 699 Wonders.
+Back on Exxilon, the City disintegrates and collapses.